 - Specific training dates will be communicated after hire

 - Communicates on a regular basis with your Coordinator of Residence Education, other Office of Residence Life and Housing staff, and University officials.

 - Attends bi-weekly SubRA meetings.

 - Participates in on-going training and staff development sessions.

 - Provides regular briefing updates of work shift in the residence halls using a functional residence hall-specific e-mail account.

 - Shows knowledge of, personally abides by, and helps enforce the university’s policies and procedures.

 - Aligns priorities so that the job responsibilities take precedence over personal commitments.

 - May not have any commitments outside the position (i.e. internship, extra-curricular activities, athletics, and second jobs) without the express consent of the CRE.

 - Maintains standards of personal and professional conduct and serves as role model for students and other residence hall staff.

-Compensation will be in either the form of hourly pay or a room waiver option.
+Compensation will be in the form of hourly pay.

 - Must be an undergraduate or graduate student registered full-time and have lived on campus for least a year.